 Some clever trucker took this technique and used it to throw his ratchet straps.

 Enough talk, here's the technique in key bullet points:

 - First, you will need a tight-winded ratchet strap.
 Best achieved with (of course) a dynello strap winder.

 - You make a loop/swing for the strap (best explained in the video).
 The swing is your trebuchet.

-- Lastly and important(!), you 'draw' the strap from the ground and in a upwards motion (like the trebuchet).
+- Lastly and important(!), you pull the strap-throw from the ground and in a upwards motion (like the trebuchet).

-- You can experiment with diffeneret positions: front to the truck load, side-ways or with your back facing the load.
+- You can experiment with different positions: front to the truck load, side-ways or with your back facing the load.
 Whatever works best for your shoulder and back